zsparal/api-documentation/source/guides/webhooks.rst

 problem with your hosting service â€“ we'll keep trying for a few hours, allowing you to process the request later on, after your hosting service is restored.

+A webhook call times out after 15 seconds.
+So, if you return HTTP-status ``200 OK`` after 16 seconds we will call the webhook again.

+In total we call the webhook 10 times with an increasing interval.
+If, after the 10th call, we don't get a ``200 OK`` repsonse we stop trying.

 Example
 -------
 To get started with webhooks, please refer to the documentation of the